cobbr/cobbr.io/_posts/2017-11-14-AbstractSyntaxTree-Based-PowerShell-Obfuscation.md

 ![AST Obfuscation 11]({{site.baseurl}}/assets/images/tree-obfuscation-11.png)

-This ScriptBlockAst contains the full ParamBlockAst we have been looking at so far, as well as three other NamedBockAst children.
-We first apply all of the obfuscation we have found for the ParamBlockAst:
+This `ScriptBlockAst` contains the full `ParamBlockAst` we have been looking at so far, as well as three other `NamedBockAst` children.
+We first apply all of the obfuscation we have found for the `ParamBlockAst`:

 ![AST Obfuscation 12]({{site.baseurl}}/assets/images/tree-obfuscation-12.png)

-Now we focus on the first NamedBlockAst child, the one containing the "Begin" block.
+Now we focus on the first `NamedBlockAst` child, the one containing the "Begin" block.
 All we are doing is assigning a variable called "Start" to a random value between minimum and maximum values.
 It turns out that there are other ways to assign a value to a variable than using the standard "=" operator.
 We can instead use the `Set-Variable` cmdlet.
 Additionally, named parameters (such as the `-Minimum` and `-Maximum` paramters to `Get-Random`) can be specified in any order we like.
-So we apply both of those techniques, using `Set-Variale` and switching the `-Minimum` and `-Maximum` parameters:
+So we apply both of those techniques, using `Set-Variable` and switching the `-Minimum` and `-Maximum` parameters:

 ![AST Obfuscation 13]({{site.baseurl}}/assets/images/tree-obfuscation-13.png)

-Moving on to the second NamedBlockAst child, the "Process" block, we can do something very similar using the `Set-Variable` to assign the result of an expression to the "Result" variable.
+Moving on to the second `NamedBlockAst` child, the "Process" block, we can do something very similar using the `Set-Variable` to assign the result of an expression to the "Result" variable.
 Additionally, a numeric expression exists as a part of the expression being assigned to the "Result" variabble.
 It turns out that some numeric expressions, such as the addition operator, are "commutative" meaning they can also be reordered!
 So we apply both of those techniques:

 ![AST Obfuscation 14]({{site.baseurl}}/assets/images/tree-obfuscation-14.png)

-Finally, the Begin, Process, and End NamedBlockAsts can be reordered within the function's ScriptBlockAst:
+Finally, the Begin, Process, and End `NamedBlockAst`s can be reordered within the function's `ScriptBlockAst`:

 ![AST Obfuscation 15]({{site.baseurl}}/assets/images/tree-obfuscation-15.png)